bhavikrukhiyana/The-Hundred-Cricket-Match-Outcome-Prediction/README.md

 ## Data

 The data used in this project was sourced from cricsheet.org, covering matches from the 2021-2023 seasons of The Hundred.
+Link: https://cricsheet.org/downloads/hnd_json.zip

 ## Methodology